Non-intrusive model combination for learning dynamical systems: Numerical experiments

 In this context, $\Psi$ represents the dictionary of the Koopman invariant subspace, and $g$ is the function used to extract states from the dictionary.
 In this experiment, we choose the dictionary as a polynomial dictionary $\Psi = [1, u, u^2, u^3, \dots, u^{10}]$.
 For the training data, we randomly choose 500 trajectories, and simulate for 10 time steps by the forward Euler method.

 \paragraph*{Results} \Cref{fig:1_IterationError} shows that the iteration difference $\|F^n - P_{\mathcal{G}\oplus \mathcal{H}}(F)\|$ by \cref{alg:framework} decreases exponentially.
 Also, the acceleration scheme (\cref{alg:acc_framework}) is more efficient in approximating the reaction-diffusion problem and reaching a solution in one iteration.
-To further elucidate the separation of the diffusion term and the reaction term in our scheme, we display the approximation of the reaction term $R(u)$ at various epochs (0, 10, 20) during the training process, as well as the converged solution. \Cref{fig:1_ParaError} and \cref{fig:1_R} emphasize how our scheme effectively separates and captures the dynamics of these two components within the problem.
+To further elucidate the separation of the diffusion term and the reaction term in our scheme, we display the approximation of the reaction term $R(u)$ at various epochs (5, 10) during the training process, as well as the converged solution. \Cref{fig:1_ParaError} and \cref{fig:1_R} emphasize how our scheme effectively separates and captures the dynamics of these two components within the problem.
 These results support our theoretical analysis on the convergence of our \hm\ and demonstrate its effectiveness in approximating the reaction-diffusion problem.

-For the long-time prediction evaluation, we randomly select 50 initial points $u_0$ and predict their evolution over 50 time steps using our \hm.
-We then compare the performance of our scheme with two other methods: using Koopman operator approach with the same dictionary alone, and a residual-learning approach that involves conducting linear regression first and then using the Koopman operator for correction.
+For the long-time prediction evaluation, we randomly select 50 initial points $u_0$ and predict their evolution over 1000 time steps using our \hm.
+We then compare the performance of our scheme with \text{three} other methods: using the Koopman operator approach with the same dictionary alone, employing a residual-learning approach that involves conducting linear regression first and then using the Koopman operator for correction, and employing gradient descent to train the two parts of the combined model together in an intrusive manner.

 In \cref{fig:1_predict}, the lines represent the average error of the 50 predicted trajectories, while the shaded areas represent the standard deviation of the estimates.
 Here, the error is defined as

 where $u_k^{\mathrm{predict}}$ represents predicted values at the $k$-th time step, and $u_k^{\mathrm{ref}}$ represents simulation values at the $k$-th time step. $u^{\mathrm{ref}}$ is constructed as $[u_0^{\mathrm{ref}}, u_1^{\mathrm{ref}}, u_2^{\mathrm{ref}}, \ldots, u_{50}^{\mathrm{ref}}]$. \Cref{fig:1_predict} demonstrates that combination of Koopman operator and linear regression methods can have better accuracy than baselines in prediction problems.